Every requester wants to optimize expenses. This section describes the main ways to save money without reducing the labeling quality.

 You are sure that you have enough time to review the Tolokers' responses.
 Otherwise, when the period ends, responses that haven't been reviewed are accepted and paid for automatically.

-You can set up a random majority vote check for the general tasks.
+You can set up a selective majority vote check for the general tasks.
 This helps you save money and speed up pool completion.
 You can set the period during which tasks with increased overlap will be displayed to the Toloker, depending on the number of completed tasks.

 In some cases, this setting makes labeling more expensive, like for tasks that don't require Tolokers to have high skills.
 In this case, there is no need to use dynamic pricing.